waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 I showed and explained this to some of the officers at my unit, and they raised some good points:
 > - Once roles have been allocated, people getting them done isn't an issue we face, so you don't need to track whether that role has been completed.
-> - What users that need to be admins?
+> - What about users that need to be admins?
 > - We only want one person allocated to a role each week, so the system you have to allocate multiple people to a role isn't necessary.
 > - Roles are the same each week, so the roles table doesn't need to track the date.